 Research published in the Biological Trace Element Research journal discovered that supplementing with magnesium helps to boost T-levels in both athletes and sedentary men.
 If you want to boost your magnesium levels, you can either opt for a supplement or you can consume more avocados, dark chocolate, nuts, legumes, and lobsters.

 If you want to boost your magnesium levels, you can either opt for a supplement or you can consume more avocados, dark chocolate, nuts, and legumes.

 As mentioned, chronic levels of stress can affect your levels of testosterone.
 Therefore, it’s important that you practice effective stress management.
-This can include meditation, yoga, laughing more, making your circle smaller or even listening to more of your favorite songs.
+This can include meditation, yoga, laughing more, making your circle smaller, or even listening to more of your favorite songs.